-This South Iceland road trip hits 3 major stops; the Þingvellir National Park, Gullfoss (the golden) Waterfall, and the Strokkur geyser.
-Other stops such as Kerið crater and the Secret Lagoon can be added to your Golden Circle itinerary as well.
+This South Iceland road trip hits three major stops; Thingvellir National Park, Gullfoss Waterfall, and Strokkur geyser.
+Other stops such as Kerid crater and the Secret Lagoon can be added to your Golden Circle itinerary as well.

-Between the impressive rift valley, unbelievably clear waters, and Öxarárfoss waterfall, Þingvellir National Park rightfully earns it´s spot among the best that South Iceland has to offer.
+Between the impressive rift valley, unbelievably clear waters, and Oxararfoss Waterfall, Thingvellir National Park rightfully earns its spot among the best that South Iceland has to offer.

-Þingvellir National Park will be followed by Geyser, the geothermal hot spot.
-While the actual Geyser is no longer active, it´s neighbor, Strokkur still erupts at 5-7 minute intervals.
+Strokkur is an amazing geyser that erupts at 5-7 minute intervals.
 Crowds of tourists gather around Strokkur in anticipation of its burst of water and steam shooting up into the air.

 This South Iceland road trip is completed with a trip to Gullfoss Waterfall.
 In the summer months, it is common to see a rainbow arching over the waterfall, earning it the name Golden Waterfall.

 Though Iceland spoils you with an abnormally large number of impressive waterfalls, Gullfoss is rightfully among the top.
-It’s an impressive sight at any time of year.
 The waterfall has both upper and lower viewing platforms, and we suggest spending some time at both.

 Reykjadalur Hot Springs

-If you’ve ever wanted to bathe in a hot river right in the middle of nature, you should make Reykjadalur Hot Springs a part of your itinerary.
+If you’ve ever wanted to bathe in a hot river right in the middle of nature, you should make Reykjadalur Hot Springs a part of your South Coast itinerary.

-Located in South Iceland, just 45 minutes from Reykjavik, Reykjadalur Hot Springs is the perfect day trip from the capital, or stop on a longer round trip down Iceland’s South Coast.
-The hike to the hot springs is roughly 45 minutes-1 hour and is easy to moderately difficult.
+Just 45 minutes from Reykjavik, Reykjadalur Hot Springs is the perfect day trip from the capital.
+The well-maintained trail to the hot springs is roughly 45 minutes to an hour and is easy to moderate with steep sections.

-As you approach the hot springs you’ll be greeted with the distinct smell of rotten eggs, which is attributed to the sulfur in the boiling water surrounding the hot springs.
-The boiling water is mesmerizing, but don’t touch it.
-The real prize is waiting for you, just mere steps away.
+As you approach the hot springs, you’ll be greeted with the distinct smell of rotten eggs, which is attributed to the sulfur in the boiling water surrounding the hot springs.

-When you reach the part of the river that is safe for bathing, you can change on a wood platform with partitions.
-Privacy is lacking, but no one cares.
-Everyone is there to relax and have a good time.
+When you reach the part of the river that is safe for bathing, you can change on a wooden platform with partitions.
+Privacy is lacking, so be aware.

 Arrive in the early morning or late evening (when you can enjoy the midnight sun) to avoid the biggest crowds.
 There is nothing quite like bathing in a river surrounded by stunning nature, and you’ll no doubt be glad you made this stop to kick off or end your South Iceland road trip.